Abortion: The Slaughter of the Innocent Part 1

 Last Updated :

 History Of This Series, 1973 Roe v.
-Wade Ruling, War Against Life Begins, The Perpetrators, 46,000,000+ Unseen Victims In USA Since 1973, 1.3 Million Annual US Abortions, Legality Of Late-Term Abortions, Fetal Viability, Shocking Comparisons, Fetuses Do Feel Pain, Hippocratic Oath Condemns Abortion, Roe v.
-Wade Not Overturned In 36 Years, Abortion And Politics, Barack Obama's Position On Abortion, Freedom Of Choice Act, George W. Bush's Efforts To Contain Abortion, Bill Clinton's Record, Partial-Birth Abortion Ban Act, Supreme Court And Appeals Court Appointments, Child Custody Protection Act And Its Exceptions, Parental Consent And Parental Notification, South Dakota Bills, Defining An Abortionist, Right To Privacy Deception And Cover, Due Process Clause, Fourteenth Amendment, Fundamental Rights
+Wade Ruling, War Against Life Begins, The Perpetrators, 63,459,781+ Unseen Victims In USA Since 1973, 1.3 Million Annual US Abortions, Legality Of Late-Term Abortions, Fetal Viability, Shocking Comparisons, Fetuses Do Feel Pain, Hippocratic Oath Condemns Abortion, Roe v.
+Wade Not Overturned In 48 Years, Abortion And Politics, Barack Obama's Position On Abortion, Freedom of Choice Act, George W. Bush's Efforts To Contain Abortion, Bill Clinton's Record, Partial-Birth Abortion Ban Act, Supreme Court And Appeals Court Appointments, Child Custody Protection Act And Its Exceptions, Parental Consent And Parental Notification, South Dakota Bills, Defining An Abortionist, Right To Privacy Deception And Cover, Due Process Clause, Fourteenth Amendment, Fundamental Rights

 Introduction :

 The following series is the result of a writing project that spans a period of approximately fourteen years.
 It began as a series of online conversations that I had with members of our now-defunct BBS -- Bulletin Board Service -- during the early to mid 1990s.
 These various discussions were eventually combined into a lengthy article entitled "Abortion, Birth Control And Promiscuity", and published on the Bill's Bible Basics website in 1997.
 From that time until now, I have occasionally held other conversations regarding abortion via other online avenues which I frequent.
-At the same time, over the past twelve years since I initially published "Abortion, Birth Control And Promiscuity", I have also continued to expand my personal understanding of the abortion issue, and have solidified my position regarding it.
+At the same time, over the past twenty-seven years since I initially published "Abortion, Birth Control And Promiscuity", I have also continued to expand my personal understanding of the abortion issue, and have solidified my position regarding it.

 In light of the new information that I have acquired, since several years ago, I have been wanting to update my original article, but just contemplating the sheer magnitude of the job before me made it difficult to begin.
 Thankfully, as a result of recent online conversations which centered on this same issue, I was finally motivated to put my hands to the plough -- or more accurately, to the keyboard -- and to tackle this project once and for all.